 The PAGB is the Photographic Alliance of Great Britain and has 3 levels of award - C, D and M. The RPS is the Royal Photographic Society and also has 3 levels of award - L, A and F. The way the PAGB and the RPS structure their awards are very different and there is something to suit everyone, whatever your level and photographic interests.

-We meet once a month to critique each other’s photographs and to help each other build up bodies of work suitable for the RPS and PAGB awards.
-There is a £2 fee per person per meeting to help cover the cost of room hire.
-Meetings are normally held on a Thursday but the September meeting is on a Friday.
+We meet once a month at 7:30 at the Newberry Room of the Colliton Club to critique each other’s photographs and to help each other build up bodies of work suitable for the RPS and PAGB awards.
+There is a £3 fee per person per meeting to help cover the cost of room hire.
+Meetings are normally held on the last Thursday of the month - but not always.

 If you are interested in trying for a distinction and joining the group, talk to John Tilsley in the first instance (email the club